Use MetalLB with Oracle Cloud Native Environment

 Testing the Deployment

-1. (On any control plane node) Capture the assigned EXTERNAL-IP address.
+1. Capture the assigned EXTERNAL-IP address.

 LB=$(kubectl get svc -o jsonpath="{.status.loadBalancer.ingress[0].ip}" echo-lb-service)